pineapplez2309/Virtlife/README.md

 # Virtlife
-Virtlife is a text-based game in which you can become a random person and simulate a random life.
+(Old project) Virtlife is a text-based game in which you can become a random person and simulate a random life.
 Includes:

 -Careers: painter, singer, sports, criminal;